TriLift: Interpolation-Free Tri-Plane Lifting for Efficient 3D Perception on Embedded Systems: INTRODUCTION

 In this work, we revisit the tri-plane representation as a lightweight backbone for efficient 3D voxel reasoning.
-Unlike prior approaches that mainly applied tri-planes for generative modeling or occupancy prediction, our design explicitly targets real-time inference on embedded robotic systems.
-We propose an interpolation-free lifting scheme that derives feature tri-planes from voxel projections with 2D convolutions, and restores a 3D feature volume via broadcast and summation.
-This design removes the need for interpolation, point-wise queries, and implicit MLPs, thereby reducing complexity.
+Unlike prior approaches that applied tri-planes for generative modeling or occupancy prediction, our design targets real-time inference on embedded robotic systems.
+We propose TriLift, an interpolation-free lifting scheme that derives feature tri-planes from voxel projections with 2D convolutions, and restores a 3D feature volume via broadcast and summation.
+This design removes the need for interpolation, point-wise queries, and implicit MLPs.
 We further strengthen this backbone by adding a low-resolution volumetric branch and integrating it with the lifted features through a lightweight channel-mixing step.
 This hybrid design preserves coarse global context while maintaining an end-to-end GPU accelerated structure, enabling both efficiency and accuracy gains over interpolation-based tri-plane methods.
 In addition, we include an adaptive positional encoding as an auxiliary modulation.
 Unlike fixed sinusoidal encodings~\cite{liu2018intriguing} or voxel-wise MLPs~\cite{liu2022petr}, our module generates adaptive embeddings that capture inter-slice relationships.
-Because its computational overhead is negligible (less than 0.1\% of the backbone's FLOPs), it provides an economical way to enhance reconstruction fidelity by recovering fine geometric detail, complementing the efficiency-oriented backbone design.
+Specifically, our transformer-based module summarizes axis-wise structural context into 1D tokens and applies them through a two-stage additive modulation, both before projection and after reconstruction.
+This allows the framework to mitigate the spatial information loss inherent in 2D projections by learning data-dependent geometric cues.
+Because its computational overhead is negligible (less than 0.1\% of the backbone's FLOPs), it provides an economical way to enhance reconstruction fidelity by recovering fine geometric detail.